The Chinese University of Hong Kong

 4.1 Programme Management

 Most Ug major programmes are in a single discipline.
 These programmes are managed by individual Departments, and their corresponding Curriculum Committees.
-Integrated programmes are managed by the respective Faculties and their Department Boards.
+Integrated programmes are managed by the respective Faculties and their Programme Committees.
 Committees for interdisciplinary programmes report to the Departments concerned.

 Individual Faculty Boards (chaired by Faculty Deans) are responsible for academic matters within their Faculties.
 Academic matters are planned and organized within individual Departments through Department Boards.
 A Department Board comprises various committees that help carry out different functions: for example, Department Executive Committee, Curriculum Committee, Staff-Student Consultative Committee, Research Committee and Library Committee.
 Appendix 4-1 shows the duties and functions of Faculty Boards, Faculty Executive Committees, Deans of Faculties, Department Boards, Department Executive Committees, Chairmen of Departments, and Directors of Studies.